 High involvement / emotional

 Business purchases that fall into this category might include such things as office furniture and design, advertising and design, and perhaps even the hiring of certain employees.

-For individuals, high involvement / emotional purchases can include jewelry, weddings, and holiday travel plans.
-In some societies the selection of a husband or wife will fall into group.
-As can the purchase of a home or car.
-Again, depends on the culture, person, and how much purchasing power she has.
+For individuals, high involvement / emotional purchases can include jewelry, weddings, and holiday travel plans or anything related to a wedding - as can the purchase of a home or car.
+Again, much depends on the culture, person, and how much purchasing power she has.

 Low involvement / rational

 These are the things we buy out of habit, without much thought.
 This category includes most of the things you put into your basket at the drug store or market.
 The places you eat lunch, say the local McDonald's.
 And office supplies.

-Here the typical role for advertising is to get people to sample or switch.
-To break the automatic habit of spending their money with the competitor.
-So consider consider coupons and other incentives.
+Here the typical role for advertising is to get people to switch - to break the automatic habit of spending their money with the competitor.
+Consider coupons and other incentives.
 Free samples can work well.
 Also, look at ways to differentiate or re-position the product.
 Give the audience compelling reasons to give your service a try.